GoogleChrome/web.dev/src/site/content/en/blog/pwas-on-oculus-2/index.md

 ### Hand tracking

-You can use hands to interact with PWAs in immersive mode thanks to [WebXR Hand Input API](https://immersive-web.github.io/webxr-hand-input/) and some Meta's [AI magic](https://ai.facebook.com/blog/hand-tracking-deep-neural-networks/).
+You can use your hands to interact with PWAs in immersive mode thanks to [WebXR Hand Input API](https://immersive-web.github.io/webxr-hand-input/) and some Meta's [AI magic](https://ai.facebook.com/blog/hand-tracking-deep-neural-networks/).